avajs/ava/docs/recipes/browser-testing.md

 ## Setup browser-env

-Create a helper file and place it in the `test/helpers` folder.
+Create a helper file, prefixed with an underscore.
 This ensures AVA does not treat it as a test.

-`test/helpers/setup-browser-env.js`:
+`test/_setup-browser-env.js`:

 ```js
 import browserEnv from 'browser-env';